sizlo/DiceRoll/README.md

    For private conversations the `@dice_roll` user will need to be added to the conversation

+3. Pick a random user from a usergroup

+   `/randomuser @someusergroup`

 ## Running locally

 1. Install dependencies